PathwayCommons/guide/_workflows/pathway_enrichment/process_data.md

 **Step 4: Test**

 <code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}" data-gist-hide-footer="true" data-gist-line="32-33"></code>

+> Note on exactTest parameter `pair`: The first group listed in the pair is the baseline for the comparison—so if the pair is c("A","B") then the comparison is B - A, so genes with positive log-fold change are up-regulated in group B compared with group A (and vice versa for genes with negative log-fold change).
+In our case, `comparisons=c("Immunoreactive","Mesenchymal")` will set the 'immunoreactive' subtype as our baseline.

 The result of the function `exactTest` is a data structure with a `table` attribute that stores the p-values for each gene.